viamrobotics/docs/docs/tutorials/projects/integrating-viam-with-openai.md

 ## Alternative Option: Configure Viam Labs speech module

 As an alternate option for adding an AI speech integration to your robot, [the Viam Registry](https://app.viam.com/registry) provides [the `speech` module](https://app.viam.com/module/viam-labs/speech), a modular [service](/services/) providing text-to-speech (TTS) and speech-to-text(STT) capabilities for robots running on the Viam platform.
-Usage is documented on [Viam Lab's GitHub](https://github.com/viam-labs/speech).
+Usage is documented on [Viam Labs' GitHub](https://github.com/viam-labs/speech).

 ### Configuration